 Access to Justice: Restorative Justice for LGBT+ hate crime

-This project promotes Restorative Justice as a method of addressing LGBT+ hate crime across London.
+This project promotes access to and provision of Restorative Justice as a method of addressing LGBT+ hate crime across London.

-During this project, Why me? are working with national LGBT+ organisations such as Galop, as well as LGBT+ organisations in London which focus on tackling hate crime.
+During this project, Why me? are working with London-based LGBT+ organisations which focus on tackling hate crime.

 - Partnered with LGBT+ organisations to do joint work on Restorative Justice.

-- Conducting Restorative Justice awareness raising sessions with LGBT+ community groups.
+- Conducted Restorative Justice awareness raising sessions with LGBT+ community groups.